-Construction of Carson Marketplace The Boulevards at South Bay is anticipated to begin in April 2006 2008 and be completed by the end of 2010-2015.
-The Carson Marketplace The Boulevards at South Bay project will be developed in coordination with implementation of the approved 1995 Remedial Action Plan (RAP) for the site approved by and subject to the oversight of the Department of Toxic Substances Control.
+Construction of The Boulevards at South Bay is anticipated to begin in April 2008 and be completed by the end of 2015.
+The Boulevards at South Bay project will be developed in coordination with implementation of the approved 1995 Remedial Action Plan (RAP) for the site approved by and subject to the oversight of the Department of Toxic Substances Control.
 The principal phases of construction include site preparation, implementation of the RAP, and site construction.
 While three construction phases are identified, it is anticipated that there would be some overlapping of activities since, the current design is for the piles that support the buildings to be integrated with the remediation cap.
-As such, it is anticipated that the site preparation and the placement of the building support piles would occur concurrently, rather than in multiple phases, so as not to disturb the cap.
 As construction of the building support piles is tied to user demand, this phase of construction could proceed in multiple phases.
 Consequently, the buildings above the support piles may also be developed in multiple phases.
 Subject to the approval of the Planning Officer, access and mitigation measures must be implemented so the development in each phase does not produce unforeseen impacts.

-Site preparation, including mass grading, dynamic compaction, fill-and-cap foundation, rough grading and the establishment of building pads, is anticipated to begin April 2006 2008 and last until spring of 2009 2011.
-Implementation of the RAP, including the installation of the cap as well as the installation of the requisite containment, collection and treatment facilities, and also the placement of piles, is anticipated to begin in summer 2007 2010 and last until fall of 2008 2014.
-It is anticipated that the construction of all on-site structures would occur concurrently over an approximately two-year period.
-Construction of off-site improvements would begin in the winter of 2007 2012 and end in the fall of 2008 2013.
-Site construction, including the establishment of structural slabs, utility installation, building construction, roads, parking lots and landscaping, is anticipated to begin in the winter of 2008 2011 and be completed by the end of 2010 2015.
+Site preparation, including mass grading, dynamic compaction, fill-and-cap foundation, rough grading and the establishment of building pads, is anticipated to begin April 2008 and last until spring of 2011.
+Implementation of the RAP, including the installation of the cap as well as the installation of the requisite containment, collection and treatment facilities, and also the placement of piles, is anticipated to begin in summer 2010 and last until fall of 2014.
+Construction of off-site improvements would begin in the winter of 2012 and end in the fall of 2013.
+Site construction, including the establishment of structural slabs, utility installation, building construction, roads, parking lots and landscaping, is anticipated to begin in the winter of 2011 and be completed by the end of 2015.